-“It’s our intent that this new facility will provide the Eau Claire YMCA and residents of the Chippewa Valley with continuing opportunities to play tennis year-round,” said Menard, who has been known to play a set or two at the Y. “To me, tennis is more than just a competitive sport, it’s a wholesome, healthy activity that can be enjoyed by friends and families of all ages.”
+“It’s our intent that this new facility will provide the Eau Claire YMCA and residents of the Chippewa Valley with continuing opportunities to play tennis year-round,” said Menard, whose hardware chain includes nearly 300 stores.
+“To me, tennis is more than just a competitive sport, it’s a wholesome, healthy activity that can be enjoyed by friends and families of all ages.”

-Menard, an Eau Claire native and UWEC alumnus, is known both for his home improvement chain, his status as Wisconsin’s richest man, and his sponsorship of NASCAR racing.
+Menard, an Eau Claire native and UWEC alumnus, is known both for his hardware stores, his status as Wisconsin’s richest man, and his sponsorship of NASCAR racing.
 (His son Paul is a professional racer.)
 Menard’s gift to the YMCA is his second major public act of philanthropy in recent years: In 2008, he gave $15 million to the emergency department at Luther Hospital, now known as Mayo Clinic Health System-Eau Claire.